radiant-rstats/docker/README.md

 ## rsm-vscode

-This image contains all R and Python libraries found in `rsm-msba-spark` and `rsm-jupterlab` but does not include Jupyter Lab, Shiny server, Rstudio server, or VS Code (codeserver).
-It is intended to be used with a local install of [VS Code](https://code.visualstudio.com/download).
-Once you start the container using `launch-rsm-vscode` you can use "Remote-Containers: Attach to Running Container" from VS Code to connect.
+This image contains all R and Python libraries found in `rsm-msba-spark` and `rsm-jupterlab` but does not include Jupyter Lab, Shiny server, Rstudio server, or VSCode (codeserver).
+It is intended to be used with a local install of [VSCode](https://code.visualstudio.com/download).
+Once you start the container using `launch-rsm-vscode` you can use "Remote-Containers: Attach to Running Container" from VSCode to connect.
 Recommended extensions to use with the container are shown in the screenshot below:

 ![vscode extension](rsm-vscode/images/vscode-extensions.png)